This post is part of a series of AWS related posts.

 foobar.p15r.net, the bucket name must be

 - Bucket name must be the same as domain or subdomain name.
 E.g. for subdomain

-- AWS Datasync & AWS Storage Gateway can sync on-prem data directly into AWS Glacier Deep Archive (while other data first goes to S3 standard tier, then uses lifecycle policy to transfer to other tiers after 30d)
+- AWS Datasync & AWS Storage Gateway can sync on-prem data directly into AWS Glacier Deep Archive (while other services first sync to S3 standard tier, then use lifecycle policy to transfer data to other tiers after 30d)